carlalennon/animeasy-tools/README.md

 - View and manage orders in the user account dashboard.
 - Sellers can log in to the seller dashboard to manage products and orders.
 - Administrators can access the admin panel to manage users and system settings.

+### Heroku
+- The project is also deployed on Heroku, using AWS.
+- This can be viewed [here](https://animeasy-40dca18e887f.herokuapp.com/)

 ## Agile method